alanchelmickjr/price-is-right/README.md

 ## 🙏 **Development Team**

+**Paul Elite** - UI/UX Wizardy (Figma to Code Designer and Implementer of User Forward modern Interfaces)
+*The easy to use pretty face that keeps you coming back - endless creativity and user experential focus*

 **Claude Sonnet 4 (Anthropic)** - Chief AI Architect
 *The wild horse of innovation - endless creativity and architectural vision*